 - DVD feature films: 2 weeks (30 DVDs maximum)

 - Video games: 2 weeks (2 video games maximum)

 - eBooks & eAudiobooks: 3 weeks (10 maximum)

 - A few special items have different check-out periods

-No, all materials must be returned at the book drops at the Blue Valley, Monticello, and Lenexa locations.
+No, all materials must be returned in a book drop at one of our 14 branches across Johnson County.
 Staff will not accept materials of any kind at the drive-thru window, including donations.

 You can place a hold through the Library catalog or by contacting us directly.
 We'll let you know when the item is ready for pick up and put it on the hold shelf for ten days at your designated Library.
 Remember to bring the same Library card you used to place the hold, even for spouses and children.
 You can hold up to 30 items on your Library account at a time.

 Holds can be placed on any of the Library’s materials.
 The items you see in our catalog are items that are available at all 14 locations as well as Olathe Public Library.